In this article you’ll find the following information about Bear Creek Park:

 Train ride prices are more during special events like at Easter, Halloween and Christmas.
 That’s because there’s way more to do and see at those times.

-At Halloween the cost is around $11 and there are both kid-friendly times and ultra-scary ones.
+At Halloween the cost is between around $10 and $16.
+There are both kid-friendly times and more scary ones.
 When we went a couple of years ago there was even a live actor with a chainsaw (so lots of fun but not for the faint of heart)!

 For more information on the miniature train and its schedule throughout the year, click Bear Creek Train.